jsshim24/church-translation/README.md

-# Korean → English Live Sermon Translator
+# Korean → English Live Church Translation

-Real-time Korean-to-English translation for live church sermons.
-Captures audio from a soundboard (or any input device), transcribes with Google Cloud Speech-to-Text V2 (Chirp 3), and translates each phrase with Claude.
+Real-time Korean-to-English translation for a live church context.
+Captures audio any input device, transcribes with Google Cloud Speech-to-Text V2 (Chirp 3), and translates each phrase with Claude.

 ## How It Works